the1lab/1lab/src/Cat/Internal/Functor/Outer.lagda.md

 ~~~

 The projection from the total space to $C_0$ takes a generalized element
-of $C_x$ to it's codomain, and the lifting properties is obtained by
+of $C_x$ to its codomain.
+The lifting morphism $P_1$ follows from the
-using the fact that $C_x$ is a pullback.
+universal property of the pullback.

 ```agda
     open Pullback (pb src x) renaming (apex to Cₓ)